To celebrate the 20th anniversary of the falling of the Berlin Wall, an unusual and BIG event took place in Germany in the first week of October.

 “In a poetic and moving fairytale told in an incomparable manner and with a tender gaze, the giants render the 20th anniversary of the fall of the Berlin Wall into an unforgettable event.
 An event that deals with the great fortune and vast emotions of 1989 as a gift to the city and its people, as well as with the painful past and with all viewers from near and far.
 An October fairy tale for Berlin.”
 Brigitte Fuerle, artistic director of spielzeit’europa.

 For 30 years Royal de Luxe have been representing exceptional street theatre, which the company practices throughout the world.
 Under the group’s founder and artistic director, Jean Luc Courcoult, in recent years Royal de Luxe have created fantastic theatre events using enormous human and animal figures that are guided by up to 40 actors and that move with incredible liveliness.
 In this way they delighted all of London in 2006 and went on to transform the streets of Santiago de Chile into a gigantic theatre festival in 2007.
-As part of spielzeit’europa in 2008 Royal de Luxe created the installation “La Révolte des Mannequins,” by which they captivated the pedestrians in front of KaDeWe’s display windows for an entire week.
+As part of spielzeit’europa in 2008 Royal de Luxe created the installation “La Révolte des Mannequins,” by which they captivated the pedestrians in front of KaDeWe’s display windows for an entire week.“The Little Giantess and the Big Giant will bring magic to Berlin.”
+Joachim Sartorius, director of the Berliner Festspiele.

 The Giant emerges from the water, where his helmet is removed and he is marched through town, awakened by music and finally led to Brandenberg gate where he will be reunited with the Giantess.